nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

 1. The system should work on any mainstream OS with Java 17 or above.
-2. The system should be able to handle up to 1000 volunteers, events, and donors without noticeable performance degradation.
+2. The system should be able to handle up to 1000 volunteers and events without noticeable performance degradation.
 3. A user should be able to perform common tasks (add, delete, view) within 5 seconds for typical usage.
 4. The system should have a simple and intuitive command-line interface that minimizes the learning curve for new users.
 5. System response time for any action should be less than 1 second for all operations.